BUTTERNUT SQUASH + RED LENTIL SOUP

 - Peel: Using a vegetable peeler, peel away the tough outer layer of skin.

 - Discard seeds: Slice the butternut squash in half.
-Using a spoon scoop out the seeds and discard.
+Using a spoon, scoop out the seeds and discard them.

 - Cut: Place the butternut squash cut sides down and slice into 3/4 inch slices.

-- Cube: Taking 3 slices at a time, placing them on their side, and cut in half lengthwise.
-Cut the halves into cubes, and repeat until butternut squash is completely cubed.
+- Cube: Take 3 slices at a time, place them on their side, and cut them in half lengthwise.
+Cut the halves into cubes, and repeat until the butternut squash is completely cubed.

 How To Make Butternut Squash + Red Lentil Soup

-Here is a quick look at the steps and what you can expect your soup to look like during the cooking process.
-See below for the full printable recipe at the bottom of this post.
+Here is a quick look at the steps.
+The full printable recipe is at the bottom of this post.

 - Saute: Saute the onions until tender, about 5 minutes.
 Add the sage and squash and cook for a few minutes more, stirring occasionally.

-- Simmer: Add lentils, broth and salt & pepper, bring to a boil, cover, reduce heat and simmer for 30 minutes, will be done when squash is fork tender and lentils are soft.
+- Simmer: Add lentils, broth, salt, and pepper, bring to a boil, cover, reduce heat, and simmer for 30 minutes.
+Soup will be done when the squash is fork-tender and the lentils are soft.

 Top Tips

 - Change up the herbs with spices.
-Instead of sage, try using 1 teaspoon each dried ginger, turmeric and coriander (a reader recommendation).
+Instead of sage, try using 1 teaspoon EACH of dried ginger, turmeric, and coriander (a reader recommendation).

 - Feel free to enjoy this soup without blending.
-Or use a potato masher instead of pureeing, this will add some creaminess while still leaving a little chunkiness.
+You can also use a potato masher instead of pureeing, which will add some creaminess while still leaving a little chunkiness.

 - Only use red lentils with this recipe.
 Using other lentils will turn the soup a muddy color, and other lentils take longer to cook.
 If you can’t find red lentils at your local grocery store, try ordering them online.

 - Thick or thin.
-This soup is meant to be thick but feel free to add a tad more water to thin it out if you like.
+This soup is meant to be thick, but you can add a tad more water to thin it out if you like.

 How To Store + Reheat